tencent-quantum-lab/tensorcircuit/docs/source/infras.rst

 - :py:mod:`tensorcircuit.vis`: Visualization code for circuit drawing.

 - :py:mod:`tensorcircuit.translation`: Translate circuit object to circuit object in other quantum packages.

+**Processing and error mitigation on sample results:**

+- :py:mod:`tensorcircuit.results`: Provide tools to process count dict and to apply error mitigation

 **Shortcuts and Templates for Circuit Manipulation:**